 While its possible to install radiant heating pretty much under any type of flooring, some floors will be much better at retaining a pleasant warm temperature than others.

-Natural hardwood flooring – works well, with the only downside being the gradual expansion and contraction of wood planks as they come in contact with rising warm air.
+The only downside to keep in mind is the gradual expansion and contraction of wood planks as they come in contact with rising warm air.
 To minimize this issue, its recommended to install shorter length planks or strips, as opposed to long ones.

-Laminated or engineered wood – works well and does not have the expansion/contraction issue.
+Engineered wood works well and does not have the expansion/contraction issue.
 Sometimes, an HVAC professional may recommend that you install engineered wood instead of hardwood, if you have high moisture levels in your home.
 This way, the floor will be less prone to cupping, bowing or warping.

-Cork – similar to carpet, cork has very strong insulating properties and is relatively warm to the touch on its own.
+Similar to carpet, cork flooring has very strong insulating properties and is relatively warm to the touch on its own.
 Therefore, there is really no need to install radiant heating under it.

 If you are debating whether radiant floor heating is right for your home, keep the following considerations in mind: